 These games were offered in addition to their April 2020 free PS Plus games too, including Uncharted 4: A Thief’s End and Dirt Rally 2.0.
-By giving their fans the chance to isolate, stay safe and have fun, Sony helped millions of gamers keep themselves busy during the hard initial months.
+By giving their fans the chance to have fun while they were at home, Sony helped millions of gamers keep themselves busy during the hard initial months.

 In addition to this, they also set up a fund to help indie developers who helped create the games that were playable on their platform.

-Overall, the initiative helped raise some cheer during the depressing pandemic outbreak and people responded positively.
+Overall, the initiative helped raise some cheer during the lockdowns and people responded positively.
 Smaller game studios were able to benefit from the program, and from a mass perspective, customers were able to keep themselves busy at home, and nurtured a healthy initiative, by taking part.

 More from Black Raven